-We are pleased to introduce Francis John Troyan of The Ohio State University, the speaker for the 2020 conference!
+We are pleased to introduce Francis Troyan of The Ohio State University, the speaker for the 2020 conference!

 Genre Matters in World Language Teaching, Assessment, and Learning